I do not put up with this, why do you?

 Meanwhile, you bought a house, two cars, and the kids got old enough to sniff at colleges.
 You feel stuck, angry, and wonder if there's an end to this cycle of misery.

 Yes, there is.
 It's your mindset.

 I cannot do a single thing about your crappy job.
-I can help you do something about though.
-I can help you get your mind right.
-I can help you relax so your creative brain engages.
-When you're creative, you solve problems better and more easily.
-Solving problems better usually means getting picked to solve bigger problems.
+I can help you do something about you.
+Get past the part of your mind that criticizes you for not being good enough, not having enough time (or money), or not doing it fast enough.
+Relax, so your creative brain engages.
+When you're creative, you solve problems more easily.
+Solving problems usually means getting picked to solve bigger problems.
 Solving bigger problems refines your skills and leads to higher pay.

 Higher pay means more choices.
 That's what the American Founders dreamed of--more choices at life, liberty and to pursue happiness.
-Economic independence means different things to different people, but no one includes working 65 hours per week for ungrateful, pile-it-on slave drivers doing meaningless tasks for yesterday's wages.
+Economic independence means different things to different people, but no one includes working 65 hours per week for ungrateful people.
+I find nothing wrong with expecting to do meaningful, satisfying work.